Overview

 Because if we want to reach 90% reading proficiency, we can’t just focus on the finish line.
 We have to start where learning truly begins—in the arms of a parent, in the first thousand days, in the stories we tell our youngest children before they can even speak.

-Your generosity powers our mission to expand our volunteer network and create content that moves communities to action.
-When you join the Children's Literacy Project, you're investing in resources that connect passionate volunteers with children who need them most.
+Your support fuels our mission to expand a growing literacy volunteer network that spans the nation.
+By joining the Children’s Literacy Project, you help connect reading mentors and volunteer tutors with children who need them most.